 Analytical Tools: SWOT, PEST, FORCE FIELD

 A good analytical tool helps to separate out attributes on the brand that may contribute positively or negatively, are happening vs could happen.

-A SWOT stands for Strengths, Weaknesses, Opportunities and Threats.
-I have found it used best for a new launch where strengths are untapped assets the brand can unleash and weaknesses are things that must be over come.
+A SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
+I have found it used best for a new launch where strengths are untapped assets the brand can unleash and weaknesses are things that must be overcome.
 Always force yourself with strengths and weaknesses to look at it through the lens of impacting revenue.
-So instead of “boring name”, you’d change that to “name unknown, and lacks inspiration to drive a price premium”.
+So instead of “boring name”, you’d change that to “name unknown, and lacks the inspiration to drive a price premium”.
 Always connect your analysis to the P&L.

-To read more about Brand Analysis, I’d encourage you read: How to Go Deeper on Analysis
+To read more about Brand Analysis, I’d encourage you to read: How to Go Deeper on Analysis